 Pluta, M.; Piorkowska, E. Tough and transparent blends of polylactide with block copolymers of ethylene glycol and propylene glycol.
 Polym.
 Test.
 2015, 41, 209-218.

 Zahmatkesh, H. G,, Javanbakht, M.; Ghaemi, M. Ethylene glycol-assisted hydrothermal synthesis and characterization of bow-tie-like lithium iron phosphate nanocrystals for lithium-ion batteries.
 J. Power Sources 2015, 284, 339-348.

 Harmful if swallowed.
+May cause drowsiness or dizziness.
 May cause damage to organs through prolonged or repeated exposure.

 Do not breathe dust/fume/gas/mist/vapours/spray.
-Wash thoroughly after handling.
-Do not eat, drink or smoke when using this product.
-IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
+Use only outdoors or in a well-ventilated area.
+IF SWALLOWED: Call a POISON CENTER or doctor/physician if you feel unwell.
+IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 Get medical advice/attention if you feel unwell.
-Dispose of contents/container in accordance with local/regional/national/international regulations.
+Rinse mouth.
+Dispose of contents/ container to an approved waste disposal plant